Hercules45/Heart-Attack-Predictor/README.md

 # HeartAttackPredictor
-A machine learning model using Support Vector Machine classification to predict chances of an individual having a heart attack based on features like age, sex, cholestrol, blood pressure, chest pain, heart beat etc.
+A Machine Learning Model using Support Vector Machine classification to predict chances of an Individual having a Heart Attack based on features like Age, Sex, Cholestrol, Blood Pressure, Chest pain, Heartbeat etc.

 # Requirements
       1.Numpy